johnpc/jpc-countdowns/README.md

 A dead-simple app for keeping track of what's coming up next in your life

 The app is available live at [https://countdowns.jpc.io](https://countdowns.jpc.io).
-You can download the app for iOS devices on the App Store: [COMING SOON].
+You can download the app for iOS devices on the [App Store](https://apps.apple.com/us/app/jpc-countdown/id6689494969).

 ## Setup